DimmaDont/mx65rgb/README.md

 * 1s per color, 12s cycle

 ### `mx65rgb_sin`
-* also rainbow but vaguely more customizable
+* also rainbow but hpluv. chroma changes too sharply with hsluv, and colors are too pastel'y with hpluv
 * defaults to 200ms per color , 10s cycle

 ## Usage